j-gardner/arconix-testimonials/readme.txt

 * Use the shortcode `[ac-testimonials]` on a post, page or other area
 * Place `<?php echo do_shortcode( "[ac-testimonials]" ); ?>` in the desired page template

-= Why is the plugin unstyled? =
+= Why is the plugin basically unstyled? =

 With no 2 themes exactly alike, it's impossible to style a plugin that seamlessly integrates without issue.
-That's why I made the plugin flexible -- copy `includes/testimonials.css` to the root of your theme's folder and rename it to `arconix-testimonials.css`.
-My plugin will try automatically load that file.
-Or you can add the styles to your theme's `style.css`
+That's why I made the plugin flexible -- copy `includes/arconix-testimonials.css` to the root of your theme's folder and make your desired modifications.
+My plugin will automatically load that file instead.

 = Is there any other documentation? =